‘The Young And The Restless’ Spoilers For Wednesday: Rey Hits Rock Bottom

-The Young and the Restless spoilers for Wednesday, March 27 brings a day of reconciliation for Devon.
+The Young and the Restless spoilers for Wednesday, March 27, bring a day of reconciliation for Devon.
 Plus, Sharon supports Rey.

 Devon (Bryton James) wants to make peace with his sister Ana (Loren Lott), according to She Knows Soaps.
 Yes, he followed her after she asked him to let her live her life, but he felt concerned about her.
 Now Devon knows that Ana used all her money to help her father Jett (Glenn Brown).
-Sure, Jett didn’t want Devon’s handouts, but perhaps now that he’s aware of the situation Devon can help ease the strain on Ana’s finances.
+Sure, Jett didn’t want Devon’s handouts, but perhaps now that he’s aware of the situation, Devon can help ease the strain on Ana’s finances.
 No matter what, Devon has lost way too much this past year with Hilary and their unborn baby’s deaths.
 Plus, Lily (Christel Khalil) is in prison for her role in those deaths, and Devon wants to repair the damage he did with Ana by following her.

 Devon also may want to make peace with Lily.
-They were in a reasonable place, but her life in prison is certainly putting a strain on everything, and Lily and Devon are not as close as they once were after all these months Lily has spent behind bars.
+They were in a reasonable place, but her life in prison is certainly putting a strain on everything, and Lily and Devon are not as close as they once were after all these months Lily has spent time behind bars.
 Unfortunately for them, The Inquisitr reported that their dad Neil’s (Kristoff St. John) death will leave them both reeling in the coming weeks.

 Welcome to the #YR family @GGlennBrown!
 Who’s ready to learn more about his character Jett Slade? pic.twitter.com/1jadyzAfHh